BenjiKataoka/Fantas.ai/README.md

 Total hosting cost is $0.
 The server holds no data, so if it disappears the rebuild is one script ([deploy/](deploy/README.md)).

-## Engineering decisions

-A few problems that turned out to be more interesting than they looked.

-**Three sources disagree on who a player is.** Sleeper, ESPN and FantasyPros each have their own ids, and names don't line up either ("Texans D/ST" vs "Houston Texans").
-Sleeper ids are the canonical key; ESPN players are mapped by stored id first, then by normalized name and position.
-Team defenses had no ESPN id at all, so a league with a DEF slot came up one starter and about 8 points short.
-ESPN encodes defenses as `-(16000 + proTeamId)`, which I verified against all 32 teams before relying on it.

-**An access-control audit of all 18 routes that take an id.** Thirteen were scoped correctly.
-The finding was a `sleeper_username` query parameter the server trusted: one request with someone else's username silently rebound your account to their Sleeper identity and synced a stranger's roster into your dashboard, while the error path claimed an ownership check it never made.
-The username is now pinned to the account your login connected (anything else gets a 403), and a disconnect endpoint exists so a typo on first connect isn't permanent.

-**Measuring for rate limits found a bigger bug.** Every API request was calling Clerk's servers (46 calls for 39 requests) and throwing the answer away.
-With a dozen users that would have run into Clerk's own rate limits on sign-in.
-Now only a brand-new user triggers the lookup, and a typical request went from 365 ms to 251 ms. The rate limits themselves are keyed on the verified user, so a forged token can't spend someone else's allowance.

-**Third-party credentials are encrypted, and failure is recoverable.** ESPN private leagues need the user's session cookies.
-They're stored with Fernet encryption, are write-only through the API, and a cookie that fails to decrypt (say, after a key rotation) reads as missing, so the user is asked to reconnect instead of being locked out.

-**Fitting a 4-pass AI pipeline into a free tier.** Gemini's free tier meters each model
-separately: roughly 500 requests a day on Flash-Lite, but only about 20 on Flash.
-One player's analysis takes four calls, so a single roster on Flash would exhaust a day's budget.
-Every pass runs on Flash-Lite behind a per-model daily cap, and because a player's outlook doesn't depend on who asks, each analysis is cached globally and shared by every user who rosters him.

-**The API said the videos would play.
-They didn't.** The highlights page embeds NFL clips from YouTube.
-Both the Data API and oEmbed report all 200 recent NFL uploads as embeddable, but in testing, 24 of 24 game highlights and player reels were blocked on every third-party site, because the rights holder's block isn't what those flags describe.
-The app now checks the actual embed page for each video before showing it.

-**Intermittent sign-in failures came down to rounding.** A small share of fresh logins failed with "token is not yet valid".
-Clerk stamps a token's issue time in whole seconds, so it can land a fraction of a second ahead of the server's clock.
-A 5-second leeway, matching Clerk's own SDK, fixed it, with a test that signs real tokens a few seconds in the future.

 ## Running it locally

 You need Python 3.14, Node 20.19+ or 22.12+, a Postgres database (Neon's free tier works), a Gemini API